DanShrader/Caret-Plugin-Pretty-SQL/README.md

 # Caret-Plugin-Pretty-SQL
-This Caret plugin formats SQL for pretty print
+This Caret plugin formats SQL and DAX for pretty print

-Eventuall I'll add a link to the extension on the chrome webstore, when its added.
+Here's the  [link](https://chrome.google.com/webstore/detail/caret-pluginsql-formatter/dkjokfldmgepembohkgndcmjoggncdgn?utm_source=chrome-app-launcher-search) to the extension on the chrome webstore.

 The options for [sql-formatter](https://github.com/zeroturnaround/sql-formatter) are passed via "options"

 ## To use with Caret

 You'll need to add the following to your api.json file, under settings menu.
-This plugin can pass the same options that JS-Beautify does in the 'options' tag.  **Note:** The id is the id found under extensions.
+This plugin can pass the same options that sql-formatter does in the 'options' tag.  **Note:** The id is the id found under extensions.
 The one in here is for the plugin on the webstore.

 ### api.json